Abdominoplasty (Tummy Tuck)

 The abdominoplasty (tummy tuck) is designed to improve the appearance of the abdomen in both male and female patients.
+While the vast majority of patients are women, a small percentage of patients are men, usually associated with weight loss.
 There are a variety of different procedures that can be used to maximize the appearance and contour of the patient’s abdomen.

-Indications: Most of our patients who undergo abdominoplasty are recovering from either weight loss, or from the effects of pregnancies.
-The deformity that ensues after pregnancy is caused by two factors.
+The problem is usually corrected by restoring 2 areas.
 The first is the separation (diastasis) of the rectus muscle from the pressure of pregnancy.
 This problem is compounded by the more pregnancies a patient has, which further stretches the muscle sheath.
 On thin patients, this may be the only deformity that needs to be repaired.
-On other patients, it is a combination of both the laxity of the muscle and the excessive amount of skin that has not retracted months after delivery.
+On most other patients, it is a combination of both the laxity of the muscle and the excessive amount of skin that has not retracted months after delivery.
+In women who have had twins, the stretching and damage to the rectus is usually pronounced.

 Dr. Sherman is certified for the use of TissuGlu for a drain-free tummy tuck surgery option.
 Speak to Dr. Sherman to see if this procedure is right for you!